Dr. Jamie Lawson

 • Canadian politics and political economy

-• Environmental and natural-resource politics
+• environmental and natural-resource politics

-• The historical geography of resource policy conflict
+• historical geography of resource policy conflict

 Dr. Lawson teaches courses on Canadian politics and environmental politics.